Voltstro-Studios/UnityWebBrowser/docs/articles/user/player-build.md

 ![Player Settings](~/assets/images/articles/user/player-build/player-settings.webp)

 You may wish to do this if you have customized your engine's pathing, but you will need to copy the engine files from the packages your self

+## Code Signing

+By default, none of the UWB binaries are code signed.
+It is generally recommended to code sign your entire build (including UWB) for releases of your project that you plan on publicly sharing.
+On some platforms, it may be required to code sign for CEF to work, [especially if you have sandbox enabled](https://bitbucket.org/chromiumembedded/cef/wiki/SandboxSetup.md#markdown-header-usage).

+For MacOS, you will also need to create the entitlements, then sign and notarize the engine app.
+[Unity has some docs on signing](https://docs.unity3d.com/2021.3/Documentation/Manual/macos-building-notarization.html), a similar process should apply to signing the engine app.

+> [!NOTE]
+> If anyone has any more info on this topic, and is willing to provide that info, then please open either a discussion with your info, or directly contribute a PR to the docs.